 The Farir sap is collected and stored in a container for 24 hours (one day and one night) until dry.
 After drying process finished, hunter stored it in smaller container for easier to carry, if hunter want to shoot the prey, the poison was re-wetted and the bullets were dipped in it.
-In certain area, some hunters used tuber of Homalomena sp. to wet the blowgun bullets, therefore its toxin spread through game’s body quicker.
+In other area, some hunters used tuber of Homalomena sp. to wet the blowgun bullets, therefore its toxin spread through game’s body quicker.